Cranberry Bread Recipe

 • Bake for 50-55 minutes or until a toothpick inserted in the center comes out clean or with just a few crumbs (not raw batter) attached.

-• Cool for 10 minutes in the pan, before removing from the pan and placing on a wire rack to completely cool.
+• Let it cool for 10 minutes in the pan before removing it from the pan and placing it on a wire rack to cool completely.

 • Slice and serve.